How To Use Back Button Focus For Fantastic Photos

 Setting Up Your Specific Camera

-Read below for a quick bit of instructions about how to set this up for most Nikon cameras.
+Read below for a quick bit of instructions about how to set this up for most Nikon back button focus on your cameras.
 If you don't use a Nikon I highly recommend buying one of these really useful pocket guides for your specific camera model.

-Back Button Focus On Nikon
+Nikon Back Button Focus

-Setting Up Your Function Buttons
+Setting Up Your Back Button Autofocus

 Once you've turned of your shutter release AF you need to program your other buttons.
 To do this on a Nikon you need to go to the Controls setting, (again under the pencil).
-Then click Custom Control Assignment and choose the button you want to assign an auto focus setting to.
+Then click Custom Control Assignment and choose the button you want to assign an autofocus setting to.
 From here you simply select the button which you want to program.
 Then find the Af Area Mode + AF On settings and select the area you want to assign to that button.

 Don't Forget What You've Done